Murder of Kristin Smart: Official investigation

 The University Police Department originally suspected that Smart had gone on an unannounced vacation and chose to delay reporting her as a missing person to local law enforcement.
 She was only reported missing after a week, despite her family calling the police earlier.

 Several volunteers searched for Smart.
 Some of them were on horseback while others used ground-penetrating radar devices.

 During the Laci Peterson murder investigation, there were unfounded rumors in the media that Laci's husband Scott Peterson had something to do with Smart's disappearance due to their simultaneous attendance at the Cal Poly campus.
 There was a brief initial inquiry into whether Peterson was tied to the disappearance, with Peterson denying any involvement, and he was eventually ruled out as a suspect by police.

 Although her body was never discovered, an earring that might have belonged to Smart was found by a tenant at the former residence of Paul Flores's mother.
 This earring was not marked as evidence and has since been lost by the police.
 Between 1996 and 2007, various searches for her remains and other evidence were conducted, some using cadaver dogs trained to detect the scent of human remains, including searches of properties owned by the Flores family.
 No useful leads were found for nearly two decades.

 On September 6, 2016, officials from the San Luis Obispo County Sheriff's Office announced they were investigating a new lead in the case.
 Cadaver dogs from the FBI were brought in and investigators were preparing to spend approximately four days excavating an area on the Cal Poly campus.
 After three days, items were found at all three dig sites located on the same hillside near Smart's dorm.
 A spokesman for the sheriff's office said, "The items are being analyzed to see whether they are connected to the case, which could take days, weeks, or months".
-The items uncovered were still being investigated as of 2020.
+The items recovered were still being investigated as of 2020.

 On April 20, 2021, prosecutors announced ground-penetrating radar and cadaver dogs found biological evidence indicating Smart's body was once buried beneath the deck of Ruben Flores's home, and had been subsequently exhumed and hidden.

+On May 6, 2026, the San Luis Obispo County Sheriff's Office served a search warrant at Susan Flores' home in Arroyo Grande, where ground-penetrating radar equipment was used and soil samples were taken.
+Two days later, on May 8, San Luis Obispo County Sheriff Ian Parkinson said soil tests showed human remains may have been or may still be on the property.
+The search ended on May 10 with the sheriff's office confirming that they did not recover Smart's remains but that detectives would continue evaluating evidence found at the location.